Mapping Britain's post-war prefabs

 The changing streetscape

 Roads and streets come and go, particularly during the slum clearance programmes of the 1960s and 70s, to be replaced by new estates of housing and light industrial, commercial or retail parks, and road schemes.
 In London, there were prefabs before the Westway in North Kensington, the Westfield Shopping Malls in both Shepherds Bush and Stratford and the Blackwall Tunnel northern and southern approaches.
-Some of the prefab sites, which replaced bombed houses, were themselves replaced with parks and open spaces, like Mile End and Shoreditch Parks.
+Some of the prefab sites, which replaced bombed houses and factories, were themselves replaced with parks and open spaces, like Mile End and Shoreditch Parks.
 Sometimes the roads and streets were given new names, others disappeared for good.

 Cross referencing and verifying.